-14. Can Contract Research Organizations participate in MDSAP Pilot?
+12. Can Contract Research Organizations participate in MDSAP?
 What about Certified Quality Auditors?

 The MDSAP includes the use of Auditing Organizations, also known as Certification Bodies or Registrars in other schemes.
-During the Pilot, only CMDCAS recognized registrars may apply for recognition.

 If an Auditing Organization also acts as a Contract Research Organization, the organization's management system must ensure the impartiality of the Auditing Organization.

-An independent Certified Quality Auditor may not individually apply for recognition under the MDSAP Pilot.
+An independent Certified Quality Auditor may not individually apply for recognition under the MDSAP.
 Should an auditor become permanently employed or work on a contract basis for an Auditing Organization, and meet the competency and other criteria for auditors as required under MDSAP, e.g. absence of conflict of interest, that auditor may be qualified to perform MDSAP audits as long as the AO is recognized under MDSAP.